kwkoo/credscontroller/README.md

 # Motivation

 There is a need to improve how credentials are managed in Kubernetes.
-Credentials are supposed to be managed with secretes but secrets have some limitations. here is a secret threat model and relative needed security controls:
+Credentials are supposed to be managed with secrets but secrets have some limitations. here is a secret threat model and relative needed security controls:

 1. Secrets must be stored securely.
 Secrets should be encrypted when at rest.
 2. Secrets must be transmitted securely among the platform components and the final consumer.
 Secrets should be encrypted when in transit.